 Years passed and I never thought about that story again, until I visited Kayakoy, the ghost village in Fethyie district of Turkey.
 Seeing that hillside covered in ruins, I felt just like in the highschool, when that girl brought her brick to school.
 It was like I could see long rows of sad people, carrying backpacks and dragging their kids after them, looking down, crying maybe, going to a far away, unknown country, as theirs didn’t want them anymore.

-Actually, in the beginning, there were Turks expelled from Greece who moved there, but they couldn’t get accustomed to the place and left it very soon.
+Actually, in the beginning, some Turks expelled from Greece were relocated here, but they couldn’t get accustomed to the place and left it very soon.
 History is sad.
 The human race is sad.
 Back to ancient times, all we read about is how X defeated Y, how villages were burnt, wells poisoned, children and women killed and so on.
 For each victory celebration, there were victims mourning somewhere.
 Even “peace” has atrocious implications throughout the history.
 The peace after World War I chased away peaceful people from their peaceful homes, like those Greeks from Kayakoy.

 If you happen to be around Fethyie or Oludeniz, go to see it, because it’s well worth it.
 If you don’t have a car, you can take a dolmus from Fethyie.
 The dolmus is a minibus and it’s a very popular public transport means in Turkey.
 It’s cheap and convenient, however, asking the driver if the dolmus goes to … (fill in the blanks with whatever town you want), some of them will say yes, then go elsewhere, then, when they reach the end of line, they just tell you to get off the bus because that’s as far as it goes.
 It only happened to me twice, but I don’t think I used dolmuses more than six times in total, so I don’t know what to say.
 Just be warned, I guess.

 At the bottom of the hill, there’s a huge tree under which you can park your car and go for a walk in the Ghost Town.
-Before that, you can chill out and have a Turkish coffee from a small restaurant, where you can also read a little bit about the history of the place.
-The place had a nice terrace, covered with rugs to protect from the terrible heat.
+Before that, you can chill out and have a Turkish coffee in a small restaurant, where you can also read a little bit about the history of the place.
+The restaurant had a nice terrace, covered with rugs to protect from the terrible heat.
 There were no other customers, only a lazy cat sleeping away from the sun.
 It was a nice chill in the air under the cover.
-Shadow is really effective in Turkey, I noticed that on other occasions as well.
+Shadow is really effective in Turkey.

 I didn’t miss the opportunity to have gozleme, a traditional Turkish savory pie filled with cheese.
 You can also have it filled with minced meat.
 Both variants are delicious.
 Wherever you see a gozleme stand on the street, there’s a woman, most of the time an old lady, who makes the pies just in front of you.
 Gozleme is one of my favorite Turkish street foods.

-I have to say that the catastrophe feeling you get from a distance when you realize you’re approaching a deserted village, fades away when you walk through the streets.
+I have to say that the apocalypse feeling you get from a distance when you realize you’re approaching a deserted village, fades away when you walk through the streets.
 Among deserted and mostly ruined dwellings, there are a few souvenir shops and restaurants.
 It’s not only hilarious, but it also spoils the “end of time” effect.
-However, if you are there are you feel the urge of getting some fridge magnets, you can.
+However, if you are there and you feel the urge of getting some fridge magnets, you can.
 Even so, the place is definitely worth a half day visit.
-I’ve been there years ago, so I might not remember very well, but I think we had to pay some entrance fee to walk through the town.
+I’ve been there years ago, so I might not remember very well, but I think we had to pay a small entrance fee to walk through the town.